keenan88/isaacsim_ros2_greenhouse/README.md

 ## Worker Navigation App Setup

+4. Plug the xbox controller into a USB port on your machine.
+The Xbox logo on the controller should light up.
+Make sure to use a USB cable that is data & power, not just power.
-4. Open a terminal and enter: ```xhost +local:docker```.
+5. Open a terminal and enter: ```xhost +local:docker```.
 You will need to run this every time you restart your computer, to access IsaacSim & RVIZ in Docker containers.
-5. Navigate to the root of this repository and run: ```docker-compose build```
+6. Navigate to the root of this repository and run: ```docker-compose build```
-6. Once the build is complete, start the containers with: ```docker-compose up```
+7. Once the build is complete, start the containers with: ```docker-compose up```
-7. It may take approximately 2 minutes for IsaacSim to fully start up the first time and your system may lag.
+8. It may take approximately 2 minutes for IsaacSim to fully start up the first time and your system may lag.
 An RVIZ window should appear with a large map:

 ![image](https://github.com/keenan88/isaacsim_ros2_greenhouse/assets/45887966/eb9a79eb-21ce-4491-9871-2ece68a995e6)